The Scientific Research Behind Cannabinoids: Cannabinoid 101

-- CBG –– Cannabigerolic –– has been used in treating glaucoma, as it helps widen blood vessels, allowing oxygen to flow freely.
+- CBG –– Cannabigerolic –– helps widen blood vessels, allowing oxygen to flow freely.
 It’s also a wonderful anti-inflammatory, antibacterial, antiseptic, antimicrobial, and is considered a neuroprotectant.
 This cannabinoid appears in low levels, and is very beneficial when present (2,6).

 - CBDV –– Cannabidivarin –– is a lesser known cannabinoid, but has been proven to contain amazing therapeutic value.
-Recent studies have shown CBDV to be a strong anticonvulsant and help in relieving epilepsy.
-It’s known to help relieve nausea as well (2,7).
+Recent studies have shown CBDV to be a strong anticonvulsant, and helps relieve nausea as well (2,7).

 - THCA –– Tetrahydrocannabinolic acid –– another cannabinoid acid and the precursor to THC, holds its own therapeutic value.
 Before THCA is decarboxylated, it’s completely non-psychoactive, meaning it won’t get you “high”.
 That said, THCA is known as a very powerful analgesic — a natural pain reliever.
-It also contains strong antiproliferative effects on tumor cells, as well as anti-inflammatory and neuroprotective properties (2,8).
+It also contains strong antiproliferative effects, as well as anti-inflammatory and neuroprotective properties (2,8).

 Amazingly, the cannabinoids mentioned in this article are just a few of the 100+ cannabinoids that have been discovered by scientists.
 Although more research is needed to learn what each effect and benefit these cannabinoids possess, the current research is very promising and encouraging for the future of cannabis.